StefanoConoci/STMEnergyOptimization/README.md

 *Configuration file*

-The configuration file named "stm_hope.h" is loaded at the start of the execution and defines different parameters (some of which are currently deprecated).
+The configuration file named "hope_config.txt" is loaded at the start of the execution and defines different parameters (some of which are currently deprecated).
 The meaning and supported values for these parameters are displayed as comments in the file "powercap/powercap.h", where each parameter is associated with a variable using the same name.

 *Run*